5 High Yielding Herbs for Your Medicinal Garden

 Growing Holy Basil

-To grow holy basil, sow seeds directly into the garden after the last frost.
+To grow holy basil, sow seeds directly into the garden when the soil starts to warm up or start indoors 6 weeks before your last frost.
 It prefers full sun, well-drained soil, and requires regular watering.

 Harvesting Holy Basil

-Harvest the leaves and flowers in the early afternoon or late morning after all dew has evaporated.
+Harvest the stems, leaves, and flowers in the early afternoon or late morning after all dew has evaporated.

 Chamomile